Mary, Queen of Heaven

 Psalm 45:6-11 (KJV) Thy throne, O God, is for ever and ever: the sceptre of thy kingdom is a right sceptre.
 7 Thou lovest righteousness, and hatest wickedness: therefore God, thy God, hath anointed thee with the oil of gladness above thy fellows.
 8 All thy garments smell of myrrh, and aloes, and cassia, out of the ivory palaces, whereby they have made thee glad.
 9 Kings' daughters were among thy honourable women: upon thy right hand did stand the queen in gold of Ophir.
 10 Hearken, O daughter, and consider, and incline thine ear; forget also thine own people, and thy father's house; 11 So shall the king greatly desire thy beauty: for he is thy Lord; and worship thou him.

 That Kingdom ruled by God is the same as the Kingdom ruled eternally by the Son of David.
-It is not an earthly kingdom, though it is present on earth in the Church, but a heavenly kingdom, the Kingdom of God.
-The Queen of that Kingdom is the Blessed Virgin Mary, the Mother of the Lord God Jesus Christ.
+It is not an earthly kingdom, though it is present on earth in the Church, but a heavenly kingdom.
+The Queen of that Kingdom is the Blessed Virgin Mary, the Mother of the Lord, Jesus Christ.
+From all eternally the King foresaw her, preserved her immaculate from original sin at her conception, and perfected her by the superabundance of graces He offered, and she never refused - a fitting Queen for a perfect King.

 First published: